-Alarm number Alarm Description 0 SIPUA register name Failed to resolve the registration server name 1 SIPUA register reach Cannot reach a registration server (the port cannot be reached, ICMP errors) 2 SIPUA register connect Cannot connect to a registration server (due to bad credentials or other faults after the port has responded) 3 SIPUA register validate Cannot validate a registration server 4 (Note) SIPUA register auth Cannot authenticate a registration session (e.g., missing credentials) 5 (Note) SIPUA register timeout Timeout waiting for response from a registration server 6 (Note) SIPUA register fail Failure response received from a registration server 7207 Reserved 208223 Vendor-specific alarms Not to be standardized (to be discussed before implemented) Note: These alarms are deprecated, and retained for backward compatibility.
-It is recommended that the SIP agent config data not declare these alarms, but that they be declared by the SIP user that the SIP agent config data not declare these alarms, but that they be declared by the SIP u data ME instead.
+Alarm number Alarm Description 0 SIPUA register name Failed to resolve the registration server name 1 SIPUA register reach Cannot reach a registration server (the port cannot be reached, ICMP errors) 2 SIPUA register connect Cannot connect to a registration server (due to bad credentials or other faults after the port has responded) 3 SIPUA register validate Cannot validate a registration server 4 (Note) SIPUA register auth Cannot authenticate a registration session (e.g., missing credentials) 5 (Note) SIPUA register timeout Timeout waiting for response from a registration server 6 (Note) SIPUA register fail Failure response received from a registration server 7207 Reserved 208223 3 Vendor-specific alarms Not to be standardized (to be discussed before implemented) Note: These alarms are deprecated, and retained for backward compatibility.
+It is recommended that the SIP agent config data not declare these alarms, but that they be declared by the SIP user data ME instead.
 In any event, only one ME should declare the alarm, not both.